jonasbb/serde_with/serde_with/src/guide.md

 ## 1. A more flexible and composable replacement for the with annotation, called `serde_as`

 This is an alternative to [serde's with-annotation][with-annotation], which adds flexibility and composability to the scheme.
-The main downside is that it work with fewer types than [with-annotations][with-annotation].
+The main downside is that it works with fewer types than [with-annotations][with-annotation].
 However, all types from the Rust Standard Library should be supported in all combinations and any missing entry is a bug.

 You mirror the type structure of the field you want to de/serialize.